2i2c-org/docs/community/content.md

 The current iteration of this feature requires you to deploy a Jupyter Book 2 static site from a GitHub repository using GitHub Pages.
 The community representative should use the [2i2c-org/community-docs-template] template to [create their own repository][use-template], and provide the 2i2c team with _temporary_ owner access.
 We will then ensure that various configuration such as the custom domain and GitHub Actions are set up correctly.

 (learn-authoring)=

 ### Learn about authoring with Jupyter Book and MyST Markdown

-The [Jupyter Book documentation] and the [MyST Markdown Guide] are useful resources for learning about the MyST Engine.
+The [Jupyter Book documentation] and the [MyST Markdown Guide] are useful resources for learning about Jupyter Book 2 and the MyST Engine that powers it.
 To understand how Jupyter Book 2 and the MyST engine relate to one another, see [this documentation page][jb-toolchain].
+A brief overview of the MyST Markdown Syntax can be found at the [MyST Engine Typography Guide](https://mystmd.org/guide/typography).

-A brief overview of the MyST Markdown Syntax can be found at the [MyST-MD typography guide](https://mystmd.org/guide/typography).
+The MyST Engine implements powerful sharing and reusing features.
+One of the most exciting of these is the ability to preview and [embed content from external MyST sites][guide-embed].
+This can be used to richly reference and include figures, glossary terms, and even entire documents from useful resources!
+Amongst communities that share a set of best praactices and understanding, this feature may be particular useful for building upon the work of others.

 [MyST Markdown Guide]: https://mystmd.org/guide/quickstart
 [Jupyter Book documentation]: https://next.jupyterbook.org/start